Mochimochi07/Readme/README.md

 It just gave me the good times when learning it.
 Im still tired and I want to take my time aand do other stuff.

+++++++++++++ 18-20

+I want to use my remaining entries for other things.
+Certainly i wont be active in this for months. i havee decided to go find valuable things thatt i can find.
+Its an IOT thing and its kinda time consuming if i would stay here long.
+I dont know when will i comme back andd be active.
+I will not be active but i will be uploading a maximum of 3 to 10 repositories per month. well its a good thing for me that i have uploaded some 40+repositories.
+I know that sums up a little basics in web dev.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++